ajk1889/testsuit/README.md

 Building a module for Test-suit is simple.
 It is discussed [here](#how-to-build-a-test-suit-module)

 **Note:**
-- `urlMap.json` is not read every time testsuit receives an HTTP request.
+- `urlMap.json` is not read every time Test-suit receives an HTTP request.
 Loads url-map to memory during following cases
   - Test-suit initialization (when program is started)
   - `url-map` path update using `stdin command`
   - Issue of `remap` `stdin command`